Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 5. Warehouse Robotics: Humanoids, Swarms, and the Labour Equation

 MODEX has always been robotics territory, but the 2026 conversation has shifted.
 The headline: humanoid robots have reached commercial pricing.
 Tesla’s Gen 3 Optimus is targeting unit costs below $20,000, while Chinese manufacturers like Unitree and UBTech have introduced entry-level humanoids priced as low as $6,000 — low enough to compete with human labour costs in warehouse settings.
 The primary driver is the ongoing labour shortage, exacerbated by the retirement cliff of Baby Boomers, which has made human labour both scarce and expensive.
+Nearly half of operational inefficiencies are caused by manual interventions, underscoring the urgency.

 Beyond humanoids, this is a breakout year for polyfunctional robots — machines that adapt to multiple roles, from sorting and packaging to inventory counting — coordinated through swarm intelligence that allows decentralised movement without a central controller.
 AMRs and goods-to-person systems continue to mature, with 45% of supply chain leaders planning automation equipment purchases in the next three years.